 Convening letters, containing the agenda, are to be sent out at least a month before the meeting date.
 Members of the Association are convened by post or e-mail by the Secretary.
 A proxy is sent to the members who cannot attend.

-VIII-3 – Procedure for the General Assembly
+VIII-3 – Power and Functions of the General Assembly

 It deliberates on all the questions on the agenda

-The President, assisted by members of the Executive Committee presides over the Assembly.
+The President, assisted by members of the Executive Committee, presides over the Assembly.

 The General Secretary presents the activity and moral reports.